Being a Coaching Leader

 If you want to make a shift towards more distributed leadership in your organisation and you're ready to dig deep and make some big steps forward, 'Being a Coaching Leader' is for you.

 When you're a busy leader, it's hard to find the time to reflect, learn and grow.
-I’ve set up this course and membership so that you can learn coaching leadership behaviours in short, manageable chunks.
+I’ve created these online resources so that you can learn coaching leadership behaviours in short, manageable chunks.
 Ideas and skills are presented in short videos (all less than 10 minutes long) with suggested practice activities that will take your leadership into the direction you want it to go.
-I’ll then support you through monthly group coaching Q and A sessions and you’ll also have a network of like-minded leaders to share practice and ideas with in the Facebook group.

 Prior to that, I was a leader in the education sector for 17 years, including 10 years as a headteacher.
 My experience allows me to empathise with the day to day challenges you face.
 I understand really well the journey to becoming a coaching leader.
 I've walked that path myself, and I know where the potholes are!